Feedback Control

 When you run make

-successfully, it will generate two executables: follow_1D
+successfully, it will generate three executables: follow_1D

 is the 1D Follow Me code from the file src/follow_1D.cpp